mysticflute/dotfiles/README.md

 ### Clone Repositories

-Now's a good time to clone git projects into the dev directory (or do it later).
+Now's a good time to clone any existing git projects into the dev directory (or do it later).

 ## Setup Visual Studio Code

 ### Terminal

-Enable Visual Studio Code from the command line:<br/>
+Enable opening files and directories in VS Code from the command line:<br/>
 https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line

 1. Launch VS Code.